Asset Finance Explained

 Improves cash flow

-You spread the cost of the asset over it’s usable life, increasing the amount of working capital available at any point in time.
+You spread the cost of the asset over its usable life, increasing the amount of working capital available at any point in time and lets the equipment pay for itself.

 Little or no security

-In most cases, the asset being funded is enough security for the lender to agree to lease it back to you.
+In most cases, the asset being funded is enough security for the lender.

-You are very rarely expected to provide personal guarantees, but it is not completely unheard of.
+You are rarely expected to provide personal guarantees, but it is quite common for newer start businesses.